ashumeow/MaintenanceAdmin-Bootstrap/README.md

-Maintenance Admin Dashboard built using Bootstrap for managing site, workshop, garage, stocks and many more.
+Maintenance Admin Dashboard built using <a href="https://github.com/twbs/bootstrap">Bootstrap</a> for managing site, workshop, garage, stocks and many more.

 Taking a group of industries, construction and powerplants / batching systems as a case scenario.